tarah-s/stencil-feather/readme.md

 #### Vue
-Import the stencil-feather into the 'main.js' stencil-feather component `f-icon` should then be available in any of the Vue components
+Import the stencil-feather into the 'main.js' stencil-feather component `feather-icon` should then be available in any of the Vue components

 ``` js
 import { applyPolyfills, defineCustomElements } from 'stencil-feather/loader';